 - Starting with the first sheet, give the group 30 seconds to draw a cake.
 The idea here is to keep it short and simple.

 - Once everyone is finished, ask them to put away the first sheet and take a fresh, blank one.
 This time, give the group 2 minutes to draw a cake.
 They can add as many layers, candles, sprinkles as they choose, but they must use the full 2 minutes.

 - Now, using the third and final sheet, give the group 5 minutes to draw a cake.
 Again, they can add anything they like, but they must use the full 5 minutes.

 - Time to share!
 Ask 1-2 participants to share all 3 of their drawings.
 Note the differences between each iteration.
-Was everyone able to draw a tasty-looking cake in 30 seconds?
+Was everyone able to draw a complete, tasty-looking cake in 30 seconds?
 With extra time, what were they able to add that they couldn’t before?

 - Explain to the group that ideation is a process that gets better and better over time, but each iteration should at the minimum solve for the problem at hand.
 With 30 seconds, they may have only been able to draw a cupcake, while in 5 minutes they may have created a 3-tiered wedding cake.
 The experience differs depending on the time and effort they can spend on making and delivering it, but either version is a complete, delicious treat.